 more or less undecipherable.
 While trooper Francis may have formerly been a member of the regular British forces there is a possibility that he was a "colonial", possibly Canadian

-or Australian, as imperial contingents did take part in Edward VII coronation procession.
+or Australian, as imperial contingents did take part in both the Aglo-Boer War and the Edward VII coronation procession.

 Below are two enhanced scans of the inscribed portion of the above photograph.